 In spite of major improvements in federal regulations and the removal of lead from paint and common household items, many older homes are often still contaminated.
 If you live near manufacturing plants or agricultural fields, you can be subject to added risks.
 Moving to a safer environment and into a non-toxic home usually isn’t an option for people, so try to be aware of the risks you are exposed to and take action as necessary.

-Mercury usually tops the list of heavy metal exposure and vaccines and dental amalgams are often thought of first.
+Mercury usually tops the list of heavy metal exposure and dental amalgams are often thought of first.
 Industrial production is also a common source of heavy metal toxicity and, since switching jobs isn’t usually feasible, men particularly should consider their work environment as a potential source of health conditions like infertility.
 (1)

 According to a 2002 study, the potential toxins in our food are vast: